SachiS27/Financial-News-Sentiment-Analysis/Readme.md

 Used transfer learning to adapt the model to our specific data , Implemented training using Hugging Face’s Trainer API , Evaluated performance on a validation set ,

+FinBERT handled financial context, negation, and subtle sentiment cues better than lexicon and ML models.

 Week 4: Sentiment vs Stock Prices